Icelk/kvarn/chute/README.md

 [`kvarn-extensions`](https://kvarn.org/ecosystem/#extensions) [template system](https://kvarn.org/features/#templates).

 It supports watching a directory for changes to .md files, or simply converting a single file on command.

+See [the CI on GitHub](https://github.com/Icelk/kvarn/actions/workflows/chute.yml) for Linux downloads.

 # Shell completion